 Dr. Stephensen’s research interests focus on the relation between nutritional status and infectious diseases, particularly the host immune response to infections and the impact of infections on nutritional status.

-Dr. Stewart’s research is related to maternal and child nutrition in low income communities, primarily in developing country settings.
+Dr. Stewart is the interim director of the Program in International and Community Nutrition.
+Her research is related to maternal and child nutrition in low income communities, primarily in developing country settings.
 Her focus is on both the immediate and long-term effects of poor nutrition during pregnancy and early childhood on birth outcomes, infant and child survival, child growth, and risk of chronic disease in later life.

 Research interests: tropical deforestation, economic development, effects of policy action on human welfare, poverty-environment links, population-environment links, climate-poverty links, bioeconomic models, environmental economics, and biodiversity policy.